This website is best viewed in a browser that supports web standards.

 If the student’s account cannot be paid in full, Northwest offers an installment plan.
 If a student chooses to pay by installments, a finance charge will be assessed on the remaining unpaid billed amount.
 Payment due dates for the fall are the 15th of August, September, October and November.
 Spring payment dates are the 15th of January, February, March and April.

-The first bill for each trimester will be mailed to the student’s permanent address.
+The first bill for each trimester will be mailed to the student’s permanent address if the student was preregistered.
 All subsequent bills will be emailed to the student’s University email account.
 If the student is not responsible for payment, an additional email can be sent.
 The student must complete the “2nd billing email” address in their CatPAWS account from the Personal Information Tab.

 The fee reduction is prorated if the student is not employed for the full Fall or Spring trimester.
 Contracts for Summer are based on each separate session.